1. Blog

 3. UNDERSTAND DAILY FEEDING GUIDELINES

 This sounds straightforward, but many feeding guidelines on dog food labels overgeneralize.
-Weight ranges can be listed in 15-to-25-pound increments, and feeding amounts can be pretty general as well.
+No matter if it’s one meal a day, two meals, etc. Weight ranges can be listed in 15-to-25-pound increments, and feeding amounts can be pretty general as well.

 For example, one dog feeding chart we checked said dogs weighing 51-75 pounds should be fed 2 ¾ to 3 ½ cups each day.
 That’s a pretty wide range.
 Remember, feeding guidelines are recommended daily feeding amounts and not per meal.